djburks/WPCC/README.md

 ### INPUT

 Each of the three vectors should be entirely numerical and ordered.
 Using the above example, a weight of 0.5 corresponds to values 88 and 80 for the dal and san vectors, respectively.

+Assigining an equal-length vector of identicial weights (i.e. [1,1,1,1,1]) will allow you to calculate an unweighted PCC.